microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 ::: tip

 The `Quorum` is a special key/value Distributed Data Structure that requires all current members to agree on the value before the it is accepted.
-I don’t go into further details about it here.
+I don't go into further details about it here.

 :::